baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 5\. **Test**
 ------------

-Moving on, after the entire build, now's the time for testing.
-I test on all modern browsers including:
+Moving on, now's the time for testing.
+I test on all the following browsers, fixing any bugs as I go along:

 - Chrome
 - Firefox
 - Safari
 - Edge

 6\. **Optimise**
 ----------------